MoeJeays/itunes_music_analysis/README.md

-# Music Library Analysis — Personal Apple Music Data
+# Apple Music Listening Data Analysis

-This project explores my personal music listening habits using data exported from Apple Music.
-The aim was to investigate whether features such as **genre**, **song duration**, and **date added** influence how frequently I listen to songs (measured by play count).
+Quick project to look at my own listening habits from Apple Music.
+I wanted to figure out if things like genre, song duration, or when I added the track had anything to do with how often I listen to it (play count).

-All analysis was conducted in Python using standard data science libraries and statistical testing.
+I used the iTunes XML export to get my data, then cleaned it up in Python using pandas.
+Focused mostly on the top 10 genres with enough songs to be worth comparing (10+ songs per genre).

+After cleaning, I ran some distribution checks, statistical tests, and visualised the results with seaborn/matplotlib.

 ---

-## Project Overview
+## Key stuff:

-### Objectives:
-- Clean and preprocess Apple Music library data
+- Removed songs with 0 plays
+- Filtered out genres with less than 10 songs
+- Converted date/time formats and durations
+- Looked at:
-- Explore distributions and patterns in song play counts
+  - distribution of play counts
-- Statistically test whether features like genre, duration, and recency influence listening behavior
-- Visualize results using Matplotlib and Seaborn

----

-## Key Findings
+  - correlation with song duration and date added
+  - whether genre affects play count

+Statistically:
-> - **Play counts are not normally distributed** — a few songs dominate play frequency.
+- **Play counts are not normally distributed** — a few songs dominate play frequency.
-> - A **Kruskal-Wallis H-test** (p = 0.44) showed **no significant difference** in play counts across genres.
+- A **Kruskal-Wallis H-test** (p = 0.44) showed **no significant difference** in play counts across genres.
-> - **Boxplots** and **KDE plots** further confirmed similar distributions across genres.
+- **Boxplots** and **KDE plots** further confirmed similar distributions across genres.
-> - **Correlation and regression analysis** revealed **no strong relationships** between play count and:
+- **Correlation and regression analysis** revealed **no strong relationships** between play count and date added or song length
->   - **Song duration**
->   - **Date added**

 **Conclusion**: Listening frequency appears to be driven more by subjective preferences rather than genre, length, or recency.

 ---

-## Tools & Libraries
+## Tools

-- Python 3.10+
+- Python (Jupyter)
 - pandas
+- matplotlib
 - seaborn
-- matplotlib
-- scipy (for statistical testing)
+- scipy
-- Jupyter Notebook

----

-## Data Cleaning Process

-- Removed songs with 0 play count
-- Filtered to top 10 genres with ≥10 songs each
-- Converted time and date formats
-- Standardised unnecessarily splintered genres for analysis

----

-## Statistical Methods Used

-- **KDE plots** to inspect distribution shapes
-- **Shapiro-Wilk test** to check for normality
-- **Kruskal-Wallis H-test** for genre-based comparison
-- **Correlation matrix** and **regression line fitting** for recency analysis

 ---